 PIAZZA DEL DUOMO

 Florence’s most important square is the Piazza del Duomo, which is considered the religious center of the city.
-It houses the Cathedral, the Baptistery of Saint John, and the Giotto Bell Tower.
+From here you can see with the audioguide (audioguides) the Cathedral, the Baptistery of Saint John, and the Giotto Bell Tower.

 Numerous homes were demolished to make room for the huge cathedral and bell tower.
 For some time, a local family known as Bischero refused to sell their home until a fire eventually destroyed it.
 A commonly used Florentine insult came from this event: "O Bischero!"